philsturgeon/tech-talks/content/getting-specific-about-apis/source.md

 ---

-## JSON Schema moves to Service Model
+## JSON Schema gets a Service Model

 The 3rd (newest) JSON Schema vocabulary is HyperSchema